vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/MAGGLAB SECT.md

  tag | {::nomarkdown}SECT{:/}
  routine | [MAGGTLB](http://code.osehra.org/dox/Routine_MAGGTLB_source.html)
  return value type | {::nomarkdown}ARRAY{:/}
- description | {::nomarkdown}This call returns a list of Lab Sections to the calling app.The line tag SECT is used for selection of the Laboratory sectionBuild Pathology selection from file 68 accordingly to user's division{:/}{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:36:25 am</p>{:/}
+ description | {::nomarkdown}This call returns a list of Lab Sections to the calling app.The line tag SECT is used for selection of the Laboratory sectionBuild Pathology selection from file 68 accordingly to user's division{:/}

+{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:46:15 am</p>{:/}